Reference

 Informational messages.

-Setting this level enables logging of important high-level events, like binding a new port or creating a new session.
+Setting this level enables logging of important high-level events, like binding a new port or accepting a new connection.

 enumerator ROC_LOG_DEBUG